Or

 Whether you realize or admit it, you, like all of us, are an incredibly self-centered being.
 Perhaps you think of yourself as giving and selfless, or “good” when measured by human standards.
 Maybe you donate to charities, or feed homeless people.
 Perhaps you have always spoken kindly to others, or done good works.
 The thought of those things “not being good enough” for God stirs up instant resentment.
 Who is God to demand that you do or be more than what you are?
 If He made you that way, then it is His fault if you don’t measure up, right?

-Well, Yes, with a But.
+Well, yes, with a but.
 Let’s think of this clearly a moment.
-If God chose to give man free will, then he chose to give man the ability to not choose Him.
-Not choosing Him has produced every evil and suffering that man has ever inflicted upon man.
-If you look at it this way, God is to blame for our existence and our suffering.
+If God chose to give man free will, then he chose to give man the ability not to choose Him.
+Not choosing Him has produced every single evil that man has ever inflicted upon man.
+If you look at it this way, then God is as much to blame for our suffering as our joy.
+Another way to look at it is God is responsible for our free will.
+Because of Him, we are alive and able to experience the joy of living, without having it forced upon us.

 Though you may fall the first few times in a leap of faith, you will never fall so completely as to end the journey.
-You will fall just enough that you can climb out of the hole, if it is truly in your heart to bridge the gap between man and God.
-God doesn’t allow this because he wants it to be difficult for us to reach Him, or because He wants us to prove ourselves to Him.
-He wants us to prove it to ourselves, to have faith in ourselves as well as Him.
+You will fall just enough that you can climb out of the hole, if it is truly in your heart to bridge the gap of doubt.
+God doesn’t allow this just because He wants it to be difficult for us to reach Him, or because He wants us to prove ourselves to Him.
+He wants us to have faith in ourselves as well as Him, and in doing so experience the freedom and the reward of a love which is genuine, because it is chosen.

-Christianity is where we get controversial.
+Christianity is where we find controversy.
 Christians make the claim that only through Jesus can men find salvation.
 Coming from the perspective of non-belief, this seems like the most arrogant puffery imaginable.
 For a group of people, no matter how large, to say that they and only they have got it right is despicable, closed-minded, and intolerant.

 What about the millions of people all around the earth, worshipping God in their own unique way with a sincere heart?
 Are these amongst the walking damned, simply because they do not embrace our God?

-If you look at it from the viewpoint of “my club” versus “your club”, then yes.
-The arrogance is so thick, only the knives could cut through it.
-And, let’s be honest, this is what the argument usually boils down to: God loves me more and will let me in Heaven because I believe XYZ, and He doesn’t love you and you are going to Hell because you believe PDQ.
+If you look at it from the viewpoint of “my club” versus “your club”, then yes -the arrogance is so thick, only a knife could cut through it.
+And, let’s be honest, this is what the argument usually boils down to: God loves me more and will let me in Heaven because I believe such and such, and He doesn’t love you and you are going to Hell because you believe this and that.

 Christians are fond of saying “Unless you accept Jesus, you won’t receive salvation.”
-While this is true, they misunderstand what it means.
-You see, if saying aloud “I accept Jesus Christ as my personal savior”, or writing it down in a book were the means of salvation, then our salvation is works based.
-If you didn’t say, or write, you’re done for?
-This is nonsense.
+While this is true, I believe that many of them misunderstand what it means.
+You see, if saying aloud “I accept Jesus Christ as my personal savior”, or if writing it down in a book were the means of salvation, then our salvation is works-based.
+If you didn’t say the words, or write it down, are you done for?
+This notion is nonsense, in my view.
+I have encountered it more times than I can relate, and it made my heart sick with grief each time.

 Jesus himself said, “On judgment day many will say to me, 'Lord!
 Lord!
-We prophesied in your name and cast out demons in your name and performed many miracles in your name.'
-And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’
+We prophesied in your name and cast out demons in your name and performed many miracles in your name.
+And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’"
+Matt.
+7:22-23

 “If you love me, keep my commandments.”